 What about hotel for missed connecting flights?

 You won't miss your connecting flight....will you?
 However, worst case scenario, most airports have hotels very close so don't worry.
 Put spare undies and a top into your hand luggage.
-You can probably manage for a day without a change of clothes. over 5 years ago
+You can probably manage for a day without a change of clothes. about 6 years ago

 Hi Jonas, Katrina from WorldNomads.com here.